 It is noted that your car parking arrangements cannot continue as before.
 This creates two issues - for new hires, it is necessary to be clear as to what, if any, entitlement remains regarding car parking.
 If no entitlement to parking will exist going forward, then you need to clearly state this in your intranet or staff manual / employee handbook.
 It should not be referenced in your contractual documents if it is no longer being funded.

-The more complicated issue is in respect of those staff members who may have an entitlement to car parking either expressly stated in their contracts of
+The more complicated issue is in respect of those staff members who may have an entitlement to car parking either expressly stated in their contracts of employment, or impliedly by way of custom and practice.
+In accordance with general principles of

 Already a subscriber?